 Support an SFF Initiative

 SFF takes risks, curating films that platform under-represented voices and tackle provocative and important topics.
-The audience relies on the Festival to deliver films that open eyes to new ideas and diverse perspectives and the Festival in turn relies on philanthropic support to continue to deliver on this purpose.
+The audience relies on the Festival to deliver films that open our eyes to new ideas and diverse perspectives.
 It aims to push back against a trend towards mono-cultural onscreen representation and deliver a festival that reflects the diversity of Sydney’s population and celebrates its differences.